-- Childcare Providers will have to bill the CCGPS for the full amount on a weekly basis, or they can choose to bill for multiple weeks at a time (i.e. once a month).
+- Childcare Providers will have to bill the CCGPS for the full amount either on a weekly basis or for multiple weeks at a time (i.e. once a month).
 We advise you check with your provider to ask how they will choose to do this.
 This bill is then presented to the student for approval.

 - It will be split into 85% (subject to a weekly cap) which the CCGPS will pay out of your Childcare Grant and 15% (plus any amount above the weekly cap) that you will have to pay yourself.

-- Any left-over money at the end of the year will be paid back to Student Finance England – not the student or the childcare provider.
+- Any left-over money at the end of the year will be paid back to Student Finance England – not to the student or to the childcare provider.

 Child Care Grant from SFE

 You can get up to 85% of your childcare costs paid.

 - the cost of your childcare

 - the number of children who are dependent on you

 If your household income exceeds £20,000 per annum, it is unlikely you will be eligible for SFE Child Care Grants, and a tapered reduction will be applied to all household income above £9,500 per annum.

 Details regarding ChildCare Grant can be accessed :